TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

    console.log(playRound(playerSelection, computerSelection));
    ~~~

 1. Your game plays for 5 rounds.
-Write a function called `game` which will keep score for 5 rounds, utilizing your 'playRound' function, before it declares a winner:
+Write a function called `game` which keeps score for 5 rounds, utilizing your 'playRound' function, before it declares a winner:
    - Create a new function called `game`.
    - Get the human player choice using the `prompt` method.
-Read [this MDN article about prompts](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) if you need to learn more about it.
+Read [this MDN article about prompts](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) learn more about it.
    - Put the previous `playRound` function inside `game`.
    - Play 5 rounds by calling `playRound` 5 times.
-   - Re-work your previous functions or create more helper functions if you feel the need to.
+   - Re-work your previous functions or create more helper functions if the need to.
 Specifically, you might want to change the return values to something more useful.
    - If you already know about loops, you can use them.
 If not, don't worry!
 We cover loops in the next lesson.

 </div>